mbrav/mbrav.github.io/_posts/writing/2015-11-02-spinoza-conway-correspondence.markdown

 ## Michael Braverman's First Reply
 Dear Lady Anne,

 I have taken into consideration your thoughts carefully and tried to critique your ideas as closely as possible to the vindications I have made in my text.
 I have however come to some doubts regarding wether the substance that generates existence is the same as the conception of an infinite being such as God.
 You do however realize that these are two separate notions.
-Before I proceed I would like to answer your question with a short answer and then with a longer one.
+Before I proceed, I would like to answer your question with a short answer and then with a longer one.

-If I understood you question correctly, you question wether it is more appropriate for a being to strive towards his conception of an infinite substance, or to strive towards something that constitutes his existence.
+If I understood you question correctly, you question whether it is more appropriate for a being to strive towards his conception of an infinite substance, or to strive towards something that constitutes his existence.
 From what I understood, the "substance from which it generates existence” is not entirely material, but neither is it immaterial, in the way that infinite substance can be referred to.
 I may also state my opinion that something that "substance constitutes one’s existence” isn’t, if you will, as “Godly” as the notion of infinite substance.

 If I where to conclude now, I would consider "the substance from which existence is generated” as an opinion that lies in-between knowledge and ignorance.
 Knowledge being something that appertains more to the infinite substance, and ignorance as something that relies on material state of being that cannot effectively progress because it is only aware of substance that is only contained within it.
 Please let the knowledge/ignorance analogy serve as a map that positions my opinion about your idea, strictly within the context of my assertions.